hubmapconsortium/spatial-transcriptomics-pipeline/README.md

 4_Decoded      | starfishRunner.cwl    | segmentation.cwl
 5_Segmented    | segmentation.cwl      |

+For specific inputs to each step or `pipeline.cwl`, refer to in-line `doc` fields.

 ## Development
 Code in this repository is formatted with [black](https://github.com/psf/black) and [isort](https://pypi.org/project/isort/), and this is checked via Travis CI.